Our Results

 Grades: No SAT, GPA: 4.0

-When Lucky first joined BosonEd, his background was probably like this: there was no summer school; there were some extracurricular activities and scientific research activities; but there was no systematic planning, so it was rather messy, and there was no connection with each other.
-Furthermore, his English writing was weak and he had no standardized exam scores nor AP.
 After BosonEd’s tailored planning, by the beginning of Lucky’s application, he had summer activities for two consecutive years, determined the application theme, and sorted out extracurricular activities—highlighted the key points and cut off the superfluous.
-English had been greatly improved.
+English had been greatly improved as well.
 BosonEd’s counselors produced 3 different versions of the Common App essay, and finally combined the essence of each version and revised it for about 7-8 rounds.
 Because of this effort and time, Lucky was admitted to top schools without submitting the SAT.